Crescent Mall

 Crescent Mall is a shopping mall in Ho Chi Minh City, Vietnam, located at Phú Mỹ Hưng planned city in District 7.
-The mall has an area of 112,000 sqm that consists of 200 stores, a supermarket, cinema, restaurants, cafes, and gaming stadium.
+With an area of 112,000 sqm that consists of 200 stores, a supermarket, cinema, restaurants, cafes, and gaming stadium.
 The mall was designed by Tan Gek Meng, and developed and owned by Phu My Hung Corporation.
-The mall design incorporates the concept of ruyi, which is said to bring good luck and fortune.
-The mall's current anchor tenant is Co.opmart, while previous anchors of the mall include Giant and Auchan.
+Its design incorporates the concept of ruyi, which is said to bring good luck and fortune.
+The mall's last anchor tenant is Co.opmart, while previous anchors are Giant and Auchan.
+Phase 2 of the mall included its expansion and a 24-storey office tower next to it named Phú Mỹ Hưng Tower, which previously known as the Cresent Hub.